alberty imageDepartment of Fine Arts

 Career opportunities within the music business arena might include: music publicity, marketing, and artist management; music publishing, merchandising, and physical or online retail/distribution; recording and media development; entertainment law; venue management.
 The program also allows the student to expanding their personal tools to succeed in a career as a performer, composer, and/or educator.

-Graduation requirements for this degree are 51 semester hours of General Education requirements, 53 semester hours of music industry courses, and 18 semester hours of an approved minor.
+A well-rounded education that prepares students to succeed in the modern world is at the heart of the traditional liberal arts education.
+Graduation requirements for this degree are 48 semester hours of General Education requirements, 56 semester hours of Music Industry courses, and 18 semester hours of an approved minor.

 Music Performance Courses